-Many people seem unclear on just exactly what is a mulch.
-Very simply, a mulch is anything that covers the soil.
-They can be made of old leaves, straw, rocks, bark, gravel, boards, bricks, even plastic.
+Many people seem unclear on just precisely what mulch is.
+Very simply, mulch is anything that covers the soil.
+It can be made of old leaves, straw, rocks, bark, gravel, boards, bricks, and even plastic.

-Mulches are almost always a very good idea but when it comes to mulches and molds, they aren’t all created equally.
+Mulches are almost always a very good idea, but when it comes to mulches and molds, they aren’t all created equally.
 Bark is a very good material on which to grow mold.
 Gravel mulches are good because they don’t encourage mold growth.
-I like smooth gravels, river gravel, and please!
-No white gravel.

-Flat stones and pavers work well for this too and in the right spot, they look good as well.
+Flat stones and pavers work well for this too, and they look good as well.
 Mulch holds down weeds and cuts down on summer water loss.
-Earthworms often thrive under mulch and in general mulches usually help plants grow better.
-The one spot where mulches are less effective is in those cold, always shaded areas.
+Earthworms often thrive under mulch; in general, mulches help plants grow better.
+The one spot where mulches are less effective is in those cold, shady areas.
 Here mulch will keep the soil from ever warming up.
-Every where else though, mulch is useful.
+Everywhere else, though, mulch is beneficial.

 Buggy Plants and Mold

 Plants that are not being grown right will usually get infested with insects.
-The insects secrete ‘honeydew’ and on this very nutrient rich gooey substance molds grow quickly.
-The molds then start producing spores and pretty soon there is a serious allergy situation in the landscape.
+The insects secrete “honeydew,” and on this very nutrient-rich, gooey substance, molds tend to grow quickly.
+The mold then starts producing spores, and soon there is a serious allergy situation in the landscape.
 The insect dander itself is highly allergenic and just adds to the problem.

-Buggy plants often look dirty and this is because they are covered with honeydew, mold, and yuck!
-They are dirty.
+Buggy plants often look dirty, and this is because they are covered with honeydew and mold.
 Clean, healthy plants are what we want in our yards.

 If a tree is native to the cold, damp forests of Japan or Minnesota, it just won’t thrive in a place like Los Angeles.
 It certainly might grow in Los Angles though, and that’s the problem.
 It will grow there but it won’t thrive.
-Because it doesn’t have the conditions it needs it will always be somewhat weakened, and pests always prey on the weak.
+Because it doesn’t have the conditions it needs, it will always be somewhat weakened and vulnerable to pests.
 Remember, insect pests equal mold spores.

 A Word to the Wise on Natives

-Judicious use of natives is often one of the very best ways to avoid many of these weak plants-mold problems.
-However, make sure the ‘natives’ you buy are endemic to your own particular area.
-Also, make sure you’re not getting a bunch of male ( pollen- producing ) clones.
+Judicious use of natives is often one of the very best ways to avoid many of these weak plant-mold problems.
+However, make sure the “natives” you buy are endemic to your own area.
+Also, make sure you’re not getting a bunch of male (pollen- producing) clones.
 Many of the native trees, shrubs, and ground covers sold now are male clones.

 In every place there are prevailing winds.
-The breeze generally blows mostly from one direction.
-Many landscapes are so plugged up, so crowded, that the breeze simply can’t penetrate the mess.
+The breeze generally blows from one direction.
+Many landscapes are so crowded that the breeze simply can’t penetrate the mess.
 A landscape with no air flow is one where molds will thrive.
 Molds grow best in conditions with poor air circulation.

 If your own yards are over-grown and choked for lack of fresh air, then get out the pruning saw and start thinning them out.
-Clean, fresh air, free to move about, equals less mold and fewer mold spores.
+Clean, fresh, freely moving air equals less mold and fewer mold spores.

 Sunlight and Molds